 Many of our alumni have gone to join the media and the arts and culture sector, including the Hong Kong Arts Festival, Affordable Art Fair, M+ museum, Ming Pao Weekly, HK01 and Apple Daily.

-As an initiative committed to the cultural development of Hong Kong and Asia, CJC Fellowship is set to make a comeback for 2018 for the fifth year in a row at Art Basel in Hong Kong.
+As an initiative committed to the cultural development of Hong Kong and Asia, CJC Fellowship is set to make a comeback for 2019 for the sixth year in a row at Art Basel in Hong Kong.
 Training opportunities and work experience for aspiring cultural journalists and art critics are seriously lacking in Hong Kong and in Asia, and the presence of CJC is the answer to the missing link in the cultural ecology in the city and the region.
-We are stationed at Art Basel at HKCEC from March 26 to 31, 2018.
+We are stationed at Art Basel at HKCEC from March 26 to 31, 2019.
+Special thanks to the generous support from ArtisTree.

 Goals of CJC Fellowship